 Food and packaging

-The health benefits of grain and legumes
+The health benefits of grains and legumes

 Improved bread quality

 There is a big demand for different plant-based ingredients for innovative new products.
-To meet this need, current technology for fractioning and value added processing of grain and legumes needs to be further developed and improved.
-We are interested in projects than can generate knowledge to be able to optimise the yield and concentration of specific fractions and to assess production costs.
-We also need more knowledge on the functional properties of the fractions produced and the connection to functional properties and how these are affected by different processing methods is also needed.
+To meet this need, current technology for fractioning and further processing of grains and legumes needs to be further developed and improved.
+We are interested in projects that can generate knowledge about optimization of the yield and concentration of specific fractions as well as assessing production costs.
+Knowledge about raw materials and the structure and chemical composition of the fractions produced and the connection to functional properties and how these are affected by different processing methods is also needed.
 This entails gaining a deeper understanding of starch, protein and fibre, for example.
 We have previously pursued projects within the area of the fractioning and extraction of wheat bran and oats.
 The methods used in these projects need to be scaled up, industrialised and made more efficient.
 Another area of interest is the refining of wheat germ.
 If you have a project idea, we would be happy to discuss the choice of materials and processes before you submit your application.

-We are also interested in research that can increase knowledge (in the entire packaging chain), to be able to make optimal choices of sustainable and/or bio-based packaging solutions, for grain-based food in the first instance.
+We are also interested in research that can increase knowledge (in the entire packaging chain), for making optimal choices of sustainable and/or bio-based packaging solutions, for grain-based food in the first instance.
 If you have a project idea, we are open for a dialogue before you submit your application.

 - Optimisation of packaging solutions to reduce food waste Packaging that can be recycled and is environmentally sustainable.

 - Packaging solution that retains taste, texture and crispiness.